alemoraru/nextjs-portofolio-website/README.md

 ---

+## 🪪 License

+This project is licensed under the [MIT License](LICENSE).

 ## 💬 Feedback & Contributions

 Got suggestions, issues, or ideas for improvement?
-Feel free to open an issue or submit a pull request — contributions are always welcome!
+Feel free to open an issue or submit a pull request.
+Contributions are always welcome!
+Please see the [CONTRIBUTING.md](CONTRIBUTING.md) file for more details.